Benedek4000/eng130_week4_project/README.md

 }
 ```

+### AWS and S3

+We used AWS EC2 to host our application to make it accessible to the public.
+We also used S3 to store the video the user records.

 ### Docker

-Once we created our application and had it working on the localhost we wanted to containerise the application and the database. and the easiest way to do this was to use Docker which is a platform to deliver software in packages.
+Once we created our application and had it working on the localhost we wanted to containerise the application and the database.
+and the easiest way to do this was to use Docker which is a platform to deliver software in packages.
 All we had to do was create Docker files and then upload the image onto dockerhub.

 ```dockerfile
 FROM python:slim